 Initial Licensure Program - Master Teacher Fellows (MTF).
 This thirteen-month program involves coursework and fieldwork, including one semester of full-time student teaching.
 It is offered for either Secondary (grades 9-12) or for Elementary (grades K-6).
-For secondary, students must have a Bachelor's degree (or equivalent coursework) in one of our content areas: English, Foreign Languages (French or Spanish, K-12), Mathematics, Science (Biology, Chemistry, or Physics), or Social Studies.
+For secondary, students must have a Bachelor's degree (or equivalent coursework) in one of our content areas: English, Mathematics, Science (Biology, Chemistry, or Physics), or Social Studies.